Introduction to JavaScript Array Sort

 - Sort(function(x,y)) every time takes 2 values compares

-- If return x-y gives negative means y is greater than x so, x comes before y.
+- If return x-y gives negative means, y is greater than x, so x comes before y.

-- If return x-y gives positive means x is greater than y so, y comes before x.
+- If return x-y gives positive means, x is greater than y, so y comes before x.

-- This process repeats until array emptied.
+- This process repeats until the array is empty.

 Examples of JavaScript Array Sort